 Kick off each morning at the Motion + Power Technology Expo with What’s Brewing Power Breakfasts, a dynamic series of expert-led discussions designed to fuel your knowledge and connections.

-These engaging sessions bring together industry leaders to explore key trends shaping the future of power transmission, including opportunities in robotics development, the latest aerospace innovations, and critical workforce and advocacy insights.
+These engaging sessions bring together industry leaders to explore key trends shaping the future of power transmission, including opportunities in robotics development, the latest aerospace innovations, and developments in trade & tariffs.
 Enjoy breakfast while gaining valuable perspective to help drive your business forward.

 What’s Brewing in Robotics: Breakfast and Panel